1979 South Korean coup d'état: Aftermath

-Jeong Seung-hua was sentenced to 10 years imprisonment in a court-martial on March 13, 1980, while Jang Tae-wan and Jeong Byeong-ju were forcibly discharged from military service and placed under house arrest.
+Jeong Seung-hwa was sentenced to 10 years imprisonment in a court-martial on 13 March 1980, while Jang Tae-wan and Jeong Byeong-ju were forcibly discharged from military service and placed under house arrest.
 In January 1980, the South Korean military underwent a massive reorganization.
 Since then, any generals who had made critical remarks about the mutiny, either in public or in private, were either forced to leave their posts or were transferred to other positions.

+Meanwhile, the United States failed to intervene as Chun carried out the mutiny.
+According to The New York Times, Chun mobilized military divisions stationed near the Demilitarized Zone (DMZ) to enter Seoul without notifying General John A. Wickham Jr., the commander of the US-led ROK/US Combined Forces Command (CFC).
+U.S. Ambassador William H. Gleysteen's post-mutiny assessment spoke of how the U.S. "missionary work" to guide the new government "seems washed down the drain".
+A diplomat at the time commented to The New York Times that American foreign policy in South Korea for the past three decades were "crumbling in their hands."
+After the mutiny, the Carter administration then chose to prioritize regional stability over South Korea's democratic transition, deeply fearing that political chaos could trigger an invasion by North Korea.
+Influenced by the events in revolutionary Iran, top Carter administration officials, including diplomat Richard Holbrooke, strongly discouraged any American actions that might unravel the South Korean government, explicitly stating, "Nobody wants another Iran".
+General Wickham and Ambassador Gleysteen ultimately decided against intervening militarily or forcefully condemning the rebel generals, fearing that a direct confrontation or an attempted counter-coup could trigger violent conflicts between South Korean military factions.

 The mutiny marked the beginning of the end of the Fourth Republic of Korea.
 The mutiny, the coup d'etat of the civilian government on 17 May 1980, alongside the Gwangju Uprising, was the primary justification for Chun's 1995 arrest by the Kim Young-sam administration.

 In 2022, a presidential commission on military deaths reclassified Kim Oh-rang's death during the coup as having been "killed in action" rather than having "died on duty".
 The redesignation meant that Kim's death was officially attributed to engagement with the enemy or while preventing disturbances to public peace, such as a rebellion.
 In 2025, the Seoul Central District Court ordered the government to provide 300 million won (US$216,000) in compensation to the Kim's relatives following a lawsuit filed by his family.